LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/dialog-starter.md

     <img style="width:800px" alt="The Patterns field on the Patterns and Intent tab in the Interaction Settings" src="img/ConvoBuilder/interactions_dialogStarter8.png">

-2. Enter the patterns (text strings) against which to match the consumer input.
-For more on this, see [here](conversation-builder-interactions-interaction-basics.html#specify-patterns-in-interactions).
+2. [Enter the patterns](conversation-builder-interactions-interaction-basics.html#specify-patterns-in-interactions) (text strings) against which to match the consumer input.

     You can also add keywords to exclude.
 An excluded keyword is a text string that is matched against consumer input in order to *not* trigger the dialog.